mcclure/emily/doc/tutorial.md

 ## Currying objects

-If we're thinking of objects as functions, we can think of field accesses as similar to currying-- `x.functionName argument` applies a method, and `x.functionName` is like partially applying that method.
+If we're thinking of objects as functions, we can think of field accesses as similar to currying — `x.functionName argument` applies a method, and `x.functionName` is like partially applying that method.

     # Take the `each` method from an object,
     # and print each value with a filter function applied.